Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Back in a neutral position, neither arched nor rounded

-• Shoulders relaxed and away from the ears
+• Shoulders relaxed and away from your ears

-• Breathe deeply while gently tilting your pelvis backward.
+• Take a deep breath while gently tilting your hips backwards.

-• Let your belly drop toward the mat.
+• Let your belly sink gently toward the mat.

-• Slightly lift your head and look forward, while keeping your arms stable.
+• Lift your head slightly and look ahead, while keeping your arms nice and stable.

-• Exhale slowly by rounding your back, as if you were trying to bring your navel closer to your spine.
+• Exhale slowly while rounding your back, as if you wanted to bring your navel closer to your spine.

-• Bring your chin toward your chest and let your head fall naturally.
+• Tuck your chin toward your chest and let your head fall naturally.

 • Keep your shoulders open and relaxed.

-"The flexion and extension of the spine can improve circulation in the discs of your back... beneficial for supporting the back and relieving pain, and for maintaining a healthy spine, especially if you spend a lot of time sitting." - Ann Pizer, RYT
+"The bending and extending of your spine can improve circulation in the discs of your back... it’s great for supporting your back, easing pain, and keeping your spine healthy, especially if you spend a lot of time sitting." - Ann Pizer, RYT

-• Breathe in sync with each movement to maximize the effects.
+• Breathe in sync with every movement to maximize the effects.

-• Initiate each movement from the coccyx for a smooth sequence.
+• Begin each movement from your tailbone for a smooth flow.

-• Repeat between 5 and 10 complete cycles, taking your time.
+• Repeat between 5 and 10 full cycles, taking your time.

 Main benefits